jason-davey/studio/TECHNICAL_SPEC.md

 ### 3.9.
 Admin View for Technical Specification (`src/app/admin/tech-spec/page.tsx`)
 - **Purpose:** Allows viewing of the `TECHNICAL_SPEC.md` file rendered within the application.
 - **Access:** Via a "Tech Spec" link in the global `TopBar`.
-Currently accessible if authenticated, intended for Admin role in the future.
+Currently accessible to all logged-in users (intended for Admin role in the future).
 - **Functionality:** Reads `TECHNICAL_SPEC.md` from the file system (server-side) and displays its content, parsing basic Markdown (H1-H3, images) and dynamically rendering Mermaid diagrams from ` ```mermaid ` code blocks client-side.
 Includes a Table of Contents.

 ## 4. Setup & Configuration